AdSinghh/FileUpload/README.md

 Cloudinary account (for file storage)
 Gmail account (for email notifications)

-Getting Started
+## Getting Started

 1.Clone the repository:
 git clone https://github.com/yourusername/file-upload-system.git
 cd file-upload-system

-2.Install dependencies
+2. Install dependencies
    npm install

-3.Create a .env file in the project root and add your environment variables.
+3. Create a .env file in the project root and add your environment variables.

-4.Start the application:
+4. Start the application:

 npm run dev
 The application will be running at http://localhost:3000 by default.

-Project Structure
+## Project Structure
 The project follows a modular structure:

 controllers: Contains functions handling file upload and related operations.